 But what if that vehicle behind you has ignored your gestures to back off?

-Well firstly, see if you can move towards the curb to let it past.
+Well, firstly, see if you can move towards the curb to let it pass.

 If that isn’t safe/viable, then at least you have the space you crafted between yourself and the vehicle in front if something should go wrong.